 - 1) Clear description of the general topic or research question(s). - 2) Explanation of why this is an important topic and what it will contribute beyond existing reviews which should be identified in the proposal. - 3) Description of the different literatures that will be integrated in the paper.
 The student will explicitly note the criteria that will be used to initially identify potential papers in these literatures, and the criteria that will be used to determine whether to include them in the final paper. - 4) Identification of a target journal for potential submission, including length requirements (expected range 20-30 pages, not including references) - 5) Timeline for project completion.
-This should be no longer than 3 months after approval of the Final (or Revised Final) Proposal and feedback from the student's advisor on one-page Working Outline (up to one week may be added to submission deadline to allow for holidays).
-The submission deadline should not extend past the spring semester.
+This should be no longer than 4 months after approval of the Final (or Revised Final) Proposal and feedback from the student's advisor on one-page Working Outline (up to one week may be added to submission deadline to allow for holidays).
+The submission deadline should not extend past four months (so proposals approved at the end of Spring semester will be due no later than the beginning of Fall semester).

-Upon approval of the proposal by the committee (chair will complete form in Appendix D), the student should prepare a one-page Working Outline of the paper.
-The student is allowed to have their advisor provide broad feedback on this outline (no more than two weeks after submitting to advisor).
-Following this feedback, all work should be done independently from faculty/other students until the project is submitted for evaluation.
-It is expected that a thorough review of relevant literatures will entail reading more articles than are included in the references for the final paper.
+Upon approval by the committee (chair will complete form in Appendix D), the student should prepare a one-page Working Outline of the paper.
+The student's advisor may provide broad feedback on this outline (no more than two weeks after submitting to advisor).
+Following this feedback, all work should be done independently until the project is submitted for evaluation.
+It is expected that a thorough review of relevant literatures will entail reading more articles than are included in the final paper.
 Thus, students should prepare a table listing all articles reviewed as part of the project, and this should be submitted along with the final Prelim Paper.
 They should be prepared to address the criteria they used to include/exclude papers in the final Prelim Paper.
+It is recommended that students use two months to review the targeted literatures, and two months to integrate the findings and write the Prelim Paper.

-If students miss the submission deadline for the Prelim Paper and table of articles (due 3 months after the advisor has provided feedback on the Working Outline), they will be considered to have failed the prelim.
+If students miss the submission deadline for the Prelim Paper and table of articles (due 4 months after the advisor has provided feedback on the Working Outline), they will be considered to have failed the prelim.
 However, under rare circumstances (e.g., own or family health crises; unpredicted world pandemic), students may petition the area for an extension to the final deadline for submitting the Prelim Paper and table.
 The typical extension will be for no more than one month (an exception to this timing may occur as part of ADA accommodations (https://disability.utah.edu/accommodations-services/index.php) or exceptional personal circumstances).
 As part of the petition, students should include the table of articles that they have reviewed as part of the project.
-Note that if this extension pushes the deadline past the end of spring semester, the project may not be reviewed or graded until fall because faculty do not normally meet during the summer.
-When submitted during spring semester, however, the proposal will be reviewed and graded by the committee no more than four weeks after the submission date.
+Note that if this extension pushes the deadline into the summer, the project may not be reviewed or graded until fall because faculty do not normally meet during the summer.
+When submitted during spring semester or the beginning of fall semester, however, the proposal will be reviewed and graded by the committee no more than four weeks after the submission date.